kjaymiller/kjaymiller/content/elastic-announcement.md

 The blog content will continue at it's _irregularly-scheduled_ pace.

-The PIT Podcast has enough episodes lined up for the rest of the year [^3] There is no current plan to stop doing the PIT Podcast with the alternating format,
+The PIT Podcast has enough episodes lined up for the rest of the year [^3] There is no current plan to stop doing the PIT Podcast with the alternating format.

 Elastic is aware of the other projects I co-host and has no intention in asking me to stop any of them.